pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Antibiotic prescription reviews

 Antibiotic prescription reviews or ‘prospective audits’ involve the review of antibiotic prescriptions on wards by infection specialists, usually either an infectious diseases physician, a clinical microbiologist, or a clinical pharmacist.
-They are frequently described as the most effective strategy to optimise prescribing (#Chung2013).
+They are frequently described as the most effective strategy to optimise prescribing ([Chung et al. 2013](#Chung2013)).

-The advantage of Antibiotic prescription reviews are:
+Advantages of antibiotic prescription reviews are:

 - they are more supportive and therefore better received by doctors than pre-authorisation of antibiotics.
 - they usually take places at the bedside (rather than over the telephone, when infection specialists cannot fully assess the patient);